-All cash and cheques received by the school will be held securely in the school safe.
+All cash and cheques received by the school will be held securely in the school safe within the Admin area.
 The safe is operated using a Key system.
-The Safe Keys are locked away in a lockable cabinet.
+The Safe Keys are locked away in a lockable wall cabinet.

 "Employees must ensure that when the safe key is entrusted to their custody it is held at all times under their personal control.